 Blessings in a Backpack is a national program that began in Kentucky when a teacher noticed children at her school, who were on a free or reduced lunch program, would return to school on Mondays tired, hungry and sluggish.
 She realized there was little or no food for the children to eat at home on the weekends.
 In July, 2005, Blessings in a Backpack was formed to provide these students with backpacks of food to provide 3 meals a day during the weekend.
 The organization worked with the owner of Meijer, to provide the food at a nominal charge.
 Concerned citizens stepped forward and donated new backpacks for each child which enables them to carry the food home.

-This program is still relatively new and has been successfully started in forty-six states in over 600 schools.
+This program has been successfully started in forty-seven states in over 1,000 schools.
 The program is overseen by a multi member Board of Directors from all walks of life that have one thing in common, they care about the future of our children.

 In 2008, a Michigan parent, was reading an article on how Hilary Duff had adopted a school in Los Angeles for a new program called “Blessings in a Backpack”.
 She knew that she couldn’t just put down the article and forget about it because the thought of hungry children kept haunting her.
 She wondered if there were children within her own community on the free and reduced fee lunch program that could benefit from such a program.

 When she did her research, she was truly surprised to find out how many children, within her community, were on the free or reduced fee lunch program.
 It broke her heart to think that, while her own children were so fortunate, there were so many of her children’s peers that were unknowingly struggling to have a meal on the weekend.